MaxFaust/we-can-ride/README.md

 - [PostrgeSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Create a new database in postgreSQL called `we-can-ride` and create the given tables using the database.sql file.
+1. Create a new database in postgreSQL called `we-can-ride` and create the given tables using the database.sql file.
+This allows you to store and retrieve data.

-### Installing

-* Run `npm install`
+2. Run `npm install` in the terminal to add the necessary dependencies.
-* Create a `.env` file at the root of the project and paste this line into the file:
+3. Create a `.env` file at the root of the project and paste this line into the file:
     ```
     SERVER_SESSION_SECRET=superDuperSecret
     ```
     While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
-* Start postgres if not running already by using `brew services start postgresql`
+4. Start postgres if not running already by using `brew services start postgresql`
-* Run `npm run server`
+5. Run `npm run server`
-* Run `npm run client`
+6. Run `npm run client`
-* Navigate to `localhost:3000`
+7. Navigate to `localhost:3000`
+8. Use the provided username/password for initial login, after which we recommend changing your password.

 ## Authors